 Founded in 1962, the Youth Philharmonic Orchestra (YPO) is the senior-most orchestra at New England Conservatory’s Preparatory School.
-It is composed of 90 gifted young musicians between the ages of 14–18 who are selected annually from over 1000 applicants.
-In an unusual and rich artistic partnership between youth orchestra and college conservatory, the YPO is guided by Music Director David Loebel, NEC Associate Director of Orchestras, and Resident Conductor Hugh Wolff, Stanford and Norma Jean Calderwood Director of Orchestras.
+It is composed of 90 gifted young musicians between the ages of 14–18, who are selected annually from over 1000 applicants.
+In an unusual and rich artistic partnership between youth orchestra and college conservatory, the YPO is guided by Music Director David Loebel, NEC Associate Director of Orchestras.

-Sixteen international concert tours by the YPO have enriched audiences on four continents and established YPO as one of the finest youth orchestras in the world.
-Most recently the orchestra toured Argentina, performing concerts hosted by the prestigious Mozarteum series in Buenos Aires, Teatro Círculo in Rosario, and Chascomús, where they collaborated with La Fundación Sistema de Orquestas Infantiles y Juveniles de Argentina.
+YPO's Sixteen international concert tours have enriched audiences on four continents and established YPO as one of the finest youth orchestras in the world.
 In 2007, the orchestra traveled to China, giving concerts in several major cities and collaborating with young Chinese musicians.
-The orchestra has played in some of the finest concert halls of the world, including Santiago, Chile’s Teatro Municipal, and the Teatros Muncipal of Sao Paulo, and Rio de Janeiro and Musikverein in Vienna, and Reykjavik's Harpa Concert Hall.
+The orchestra has played in some of the finest concert halls of the world, including Santiago, Chile’s Teatro Municipal, and the Teatros Muncipal of Sao Paulo, the Rio de Janeiro and Musikverein in Vienna, and Reykjavik's Harpa Concert Hall.